Mutual Dance Theatre

 COMPANY DIRECTOR

 Steven P. Evans hails originally from Cincinnati, Ohio.
-He received his Bachelor of Fine Arts from Ohio University, as well as a Master of Business Administration from Indiana Wesleyan University.
+He received his Bachelor of Fine Arts in Performance and Choreography at Ohio University, as well as a Master of Business Administration from Indiana Wesleyan University.
 Evans apprenticed with the Sean Curran Company in New York City in 2012.
 Evans joined Mutual Dance Theatre when it was MamLuft&Co.
 Dance in 2014.
-He has performed lead roles and contributed choreography since his very first season in the canon of works by Jeanne Mam-Luft including /SHIFT/, The Tragedy of Time, Maps, and Memoriam.
-He starred in The Double, an evening-length work by Susan Honer based on the eponymous Dostoevsky novella.
-Steven received his first commission from Mutual when he was tapped to create an evening-length work with Elena Rodriguez Moore, titled Double|Sided, which became one of the Company’s most successful productions selling at 138% capacity, standing-room only.
+He has performed lead roles since his very first season in the original productions and canon of works, /SHIFT/, The Tragedy of Time, Maps, and Memoriam.
+He starred in The Double, an evening-length work based on the eponymous Dostoevsky novella.
+Evans has premiered work at Contemporary Dance Theater’s Area Choreographer’s Festival in 2014 and 2015, and regularly contributed sections of choreography for Mutual’s aforementioned stage works.
+In 2016, Steven received his first commission from Mutual when he was tapped to create an evening-length work with Elena Rodriguez Moore, titled Double|Sided, which became one of the Company’s most successful productions selling at 138% capacity, standing-room only.
 He returned to the company in 2020 as Company Co-Director and has continued to lead and create work in the Company.
-Evans’ latest works include proscenium works “Petrichor” (2023, based on the poetry of Octavio Paz, Mexican Laureate), “Score” (2022), and an evening-length immersive experience |S|P|A|C|E|.
-Outside of MDT, Evans has premiered work at Contemporary Dance Theater’s Area Choreographer’s Festival in 2014 and 2015.
+While at Ohio University, he was the recipient of the Undergraduate Student Enhancement Award and the College of Fine Arts Creative Research Award for his project “Improvisational Dance: Performance Development, Exploration, and Movement Stylization.”
 Evans is also a Certified Professional with the Society for Human Resources Management.
-The 23-24 season is Steven’s 7th with the Company.
+The 22-23 season is Steven’s 6th with the Company.

-REHEARSAL DIRECTOR
+COMPANY REHEARSAL DIRECTOR

 Hannah Williamson, a 6th year performing member of Mutual Dance Theatre (formerly MamLuft&Co.
 Dance), is choreographer, Rehearsal Director, and performing member.
 She is a 2017 graduate of Wright State University with a Bachelor of Fine Arts in Dance – Magna Cum Laude.
 She has performed in works by Dwight Rhoden and Clifford Williams of Complexions Contemporary Ballet and the Gregory Hancock Dance Theatre in Carmel, IN.